 New Orleans has become somewhat of my second home, at least in my heart.
 It was on my first visit to New Orleans more than a decade ago (that makes me sound sooo old!) when I realized I HAD to get out of Texas and see more of the world.
 I was missing so much!
 Since then our travels have taken us all over the world but always back to New Orleans, at least once a year.
 I can honestly say, New Orleans (to date) is my favorite city in the United States...

 I put together a short guide for first time visitors on things to do in New Orleans (or really where to eat, drink and listen to music).
-I have yet to take the Princesses to New Orleans.
-I’m thinking the girls may get to go with us next year so stayed tuned for things to do with kids in New Orleans.
-But for now this guide is more geared towards adults traveling without kids.
-Let me know if you have other recommendations on things to do in New Orleans in the comments section.
+For ideas on things to do with kids in New Orleans and a New Orleans bucket list we have you covered.
+Let me know in the comments if you have other recommendations on things to do in New Orleans.

 Where to Listen to Music in New Orleans